danielg7/FireWeatherDataAnalyses/02_FireWeather_DownloadAndGraph.md

 ![](02_FireWeather_DownloadAndGraph_files/figure-markdown_github/fixDate-1.png)

 Now we're cooking with gas.
 Let's save this using the `ggsave` function.
+There are many different arguments for `ggsave()` to change the size and format.

 ``` r
 ggsave(plot = p2, filename = "SkunkFireRH.png")